barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 * **Dr. Carson Crane** (34), a doctor of medicine from Louisiana.
   Indefinitely insane: prone to sensory delusions and bouts of madness.
+Suffering from myxophobia, the fear of slime.

 * **Professor Arthur Musgrave** (62), an archaeologist from London.
-  Suffering from ballistophobia, a fear of guns and bullets.
+  Suffering from ballistophobia, the fear of guns and bullets.

 * **Jason Steele** (32), a private eye from Salem.
 Not insane, but seems to be a bit paranoid nonetheless.